Sunday, Feb. 8, 2015

 A team gets 1 point each time they deliver the puck into the opponent’s goal net.
 The puck has to completely cross the goal line between the goalposts and below the crossbar.
 The team with the most points at the end of regulation time is the winner.

-- Play will be announced for each court via the TEAM NAME—players are responsible for paying attention to whom is coming up next
+- Play will be announced for each rink via the TEAM NAME—players are responsible for paying attention to whom is coming up next

 - Teams are allowed 10 minutes from time of announcement to have players ready or they will forfeit.